Medicines for Axial Spondyloarthritis

 Medicines can be used to treat AxSpa spectrum conditions.
 There are different kinds of medicines used, and what works for 1 person may not be effective for another.
 The U.S. Food and Drug Administration (FDA) has approved drugs for ankylosing spondylitis (AS), also called r-AxSpA.
 There are also a few drugs approved for nr-AxSpA.
 In many cases, people with other health conditions use medicine for those disorders to also relieve some AxSpA spectrum symptoms.2

 Knowing more about the drugs used to treat the spectrum of AxSpA conditions can help you talk with your doctor about what might be best for you at a given time.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are often the first drugs used to treat musculoskeletal symptoms of AxSpA spectrum conditions.
-These drugs are effective in combatting inflammation because work on hormones involved in the inflammatory process.3
+These drugs work on hormones that can create inflammation.3

 Long-term use of NSAIDs is not generally recommended.
 This is because they increase the risk of peptic ulcer disease, acute kidney failure, and stroke or heart attack.
 Long-term use can also make heart disease or hypertension worse and interact with other drugs.
 These risks may be especially serious in older adults.4